With the 2022 World Cup schedule set for November and December instead of the traditional…

 Who was the last English team to win the Champions League?
 Chelsea in 2021, who defeated Man City in the all-English final.
 In fact, in 2021’s two European competitions, four English teams — Tottenham Hotspur, Manchester City, Liverpool and Manchester United — made up three of the four finalists (Man U fell to La Liga’s Villarreal on PKs in the Europa League finals).

-So as the 2020-21 Premier League season, you may notice there are in fact three leagues going on, just within the Premier League:
+So as the 2020-21 Premier League season winds down, you may notice there are in fact three leagues going on, just within the Premier League:

 - Who is going to win the league?